isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_June.rst

 **Processing bam files using WDL 'scatter and gather'**

 In the last two editions, we've described a multi-step workflow for generating statistics from bam files using the common workflow language (CWL).
-This month, we've translated the example to WDL (workflow description language) and moved to executing the workflow using Cromwell, a 'workflow management system' that can operate in the Google cloud.
+This month, we've translated the example to `WDL (workflow description language) <https://software.broadinstitute.org/wdl/>`_ and moved to executing the workflow using Cromwell, a 'workflow management system' that can operate in the Google cloud.

 So again, starting with a collection of bam files, we're going to bin sequence reads by GC content, and produce a single output file that we can use to make a plot.

-Using the same `dockerized tools as last time (tool reuse!) <https://hub.docker.com/r/biocontainers/samtools/>_`.
+Using the same `dockerized tools as last time (tool reuse!) <https://hub.docker.com/r/biocontainers/samtools/>_`, we're going to be using Cromwell to run the workflows.
+You can find installation instructions `here <http://cromwell.readthedocs.io/en/develop/>_`.

 The plan: